 - Air fresheners

 In addition, consider installing an air cleaner that will help remove harmful airborne particles.

 The most dangerous enemy on the planet is one that you can’t detect with your five senses.
 Carbon monoxide is practically a ghost of a gas; you can’t see, taste or the smell its toxic fumes.
 As a result, it can kill you before you know it’s even around.
 To protect your family, make sure your home has a carbon monoxide detector.
 Test it regularly.

 Do you want to breathe easier and sleep better in your home?
 One way to do that is by ensuring your indoor air quality is healthy.
-Contact Southern Air Heating and Cooling at (225) 217-6224 to schedule a safety inspection.
+Contact Southern Air Heating, Cooling & Plumbing at (225) 217-6224 to schedule a safety inspection.